Where Duty Begins

 “What in the world do you fools think you’re doing?!”

-A sharp voice rang across the field, cutting through the clamor like a blade.
-A familiar figure stormed toward them from the castle’s direction—short in stature, yet radiating authority with every furious step.
-Edmund, Chancellor of the kingdom and Charlotte’s personal tutor, looked ready to burst a vein.
+A sharp voice rang across the field, cutting through the clamor.
+Edmund stormed toward them from the castle’s keep.
+He was short in stature, yet radiated authority with every furious step.

 “N-no. I’m fine,” she replied, hiding the sword she was holding from him.

 With her answer, relief washed over his face.
-She knew all too well—he, like his wife, Vanellope, never liked seeing her with a sword in hand.
-Not because they doubted her resolve, but because they truly cared for her well-being.
+Guilt pricked at Charlotte’s heart.
+He and his wife, Vanellope, had never liked seeing her with a blade in hand.

 “Hey, Ed.
 You saw that, huh?
-Pretty good match, right?”
+Pretty good match, don’t you think?”

 “Don’t call me that so casually!
-And what do you mean, a good match?!
-What if the princess had been hurt—”
+And what do you mean, a good match?
+What if Her Highness had been hurt—”

 “That’s why I made sure Hoche wasn’t armed.”

 “He’s way more useful than either,” Jack replied with a shrug.
-“Passed the entrance test with almost a perfect score.”
+“Passed the entrance test with an almost perfect score.”

 “Oh, he passed it all right!
-By destroying a training dummy with a dagger!”
+By destroying a training dummy with his dagger!”
 Edmund flailed his arms in frustration.
 “Magic-powered combat puppets, imported from Bahharis!
-Do you have any idea how valuable those are?!”
+Do you have any idea how valuable those are?”

 Charlotte blinked in surprise.
 Those were prized magical tools—automated, durable, used only for high-level training.